-My summer nightmare of disinterested editors and conflicting editing jobs made me realize that there are any number of ways one might edit a manuscript.
-As a writer, you follow the rules you are told are the RIGHT rules to follow.
+My realities (and nightmares) of disinterested editors and conflicting editing jobs made me realize that there are many ways one might edit a manuscript.
+As a writer, you follow the rules you are told are the right rules to follow.

 I have a checklist of the most common mistakes editors mark and yet in the two current books I am reading—one is a bestseller by a famous author and one is by an up and coming self-published author—both do many of the things we are told not to do.

 So What Makes A Well-Written Book?